 - Conflict is an everyday issue.
 A lot of things will happen within the family because of the addict’s doing.
 And so, not everyone will maintain a good relationship, and often, the addict and some members of the family will fight.
 It will make everyone in the household feel bad.

 - Everyone is in denial and will be so ashamed.
 If you have a parent, child, or sibling who is an addict, you will deny this fact as long as you can, but deep down inside, you are so ashamed.
 You don’t want other people to know that this is happening to your family, but eventually, it will all come out.
+“Admitting you have a problem is the first step in treating your addiction.
+However, due to the nature and the danger of this disease, simply just stopping on your own is highly unadvisable.”
+Dr. Howard Samuels, PsyD said.

 Can you see now how difficult it is for everyone in the family because one member is alcohol dependent or a drug abuser?
 Let’s not be selfish because if you become an addict, everyone else will suffer on your behalf.
 That includes your mom, dad, wife, husband, mother, father, sister, brother, daughter, and son.
 Stay away from drugs and alcohol.